MarcoGos/davis_vantage/README.md

 [^3]: Using WeatherLinkIP combined with sending information to weatherlink.com, may cause problems.
 It is recommended to disable sending information to weatherlink.com for best results.

 [^4]: The Wind Direction and Wind Direction (Rose) will be Unknown when the Wind Speed is 0.0.
 Also the Wind Direction (Average) and Wind Direction (Rose) (Average) will be Unknown when the Wind Speed (Average) is 0.0.
 As the standard prescribes.

+[^5]: As of version 1.5.0 the mean type of Wind Direction is changed.
+This means the existing long term statistics need to be removed from the database.
+Home Assistant will generate a repair warning for it.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/MarcoGos/davis_vantage.svg?style=for-the-badge
 [commits]: https://github.com/MarcoGos/davis_vantage/commits/main